 29. Offer coupons (with affiliate links) – People are eagerly looking for discount & promo codes for everything from clothes to travel vacations.
-If you can (find and) offer a valid one, you can also get a cut of that revenue too.
+If you can find and offer a valid one, you can also get a cut of that revenue too.

 30. Host polls on your website – Hard to believe, but easy to do!

-31. Offer writing gigs – You can easily make $20 – $30 per 500-word articles writing for other companies or individuals.
+31. Offer writing gigs – You can easily make $20 – $30 per 500-word article writing for other companies or individuals.
 There’s also a huge potential for fluent speakers of different languages, as many companies want their websites translated by those who speak the native language.

 32. Create a paid directory/business page – You charge people for listing or subscribing to the page.